MobileFirst-Platform-Developer-Center/DevCenter/_posts/2018/2018-06-28-mobilefirst-android-P.md

 ---

-Google announced the next version of Android, which is [Android P](https://android-developers.googleblog.com/2018/03/previewing-android-p.html)in March 2018.
+Google announced the next version of Android, which is [Android P](https://android-developers.googleblog.com/2018/03/previewing-android-p.html) in March 2018.
 The developer preview of Android P was launched in March 2018 and has been available for a while now for testing, development, and feedback.
 Android P introduces a variety of new [features and capabilities](https://developer.android.com/preview/features) for end users, such as built-in support for notches, display cutout support, animation, HDR VP9 video, multi-camera support, notifications, indoor positioning with Wi-Fi RTT and many more.

 We have been testing the developer previews of Android P with the latest being Beta 2.
 We have verified various features of [MobileFirst Platform Foundation](https://console.bluemix.net/catalog/services/mobile-foundation) on the developer previews of Android P for MobileFirst Platform Foundation v7.1 and v8.0.